LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Run the workflow again!

 Lastly, let's flex merlin's muscle and scale up our workflow to 1000 samples.
-Run:
+To do this, you could interally change thevalue in the spec from 3 to 1000.
+OR you could just this run this:

 .. code:: bash